Agrivoltaics: Grazing

-Grazing livestock under panels controls vegetation, which would otherwise shade the panels.
+Solar grazing involves livestock grazing beneath solar panels to control vegetation, which could shade the panels otherwise.
 This practice began in Britain during the 2010s.

 Sheep are the most common choice for grazers.
-In return, sheep or goats receive forage and shade.
+In return for keeping vegetation under control, sheep or goats receive forage and shade.
 System operators typically rent the sheep, which can be less expensive than mowing.
 Studies reported higher crop mass or lower mass but higher forage quality, achieving similar spring lamb production to open pastures.
-Grazing around in Australia yields a higher volume and quality of wool.

-Relatively few installations gaze cattle, partly due to concerns about potential damage to the infrastructure.
+Solar grazing in Australia can yield a higher volume and quality of wool.
+Cattle are not used as often, partly due to concerns about them damaging the infrastructure.

-The American solar grazing organization supports the practice.
+In the United States, solar grazing was popularized by civil associations, fostering collaboration between ranchers and solar companies.
+In China, large-scale government-led initiatives and local governments negotiate with farmers and photovoltaic companies to establish agricultural photovoltaic projects.
+Many solar grazing projects are part of the poverty alleviation programs.

 Impacts and interactions

-Agrivoltaics affect crops and land in various ways.
+The shade produced by systems located above crops can reduce production of some crops, but such losses may be offset by the energy produced.
+Agrivoltaics are reported to be more advantageous in arid regions.

+As of 2025, no systems were known to be commercially viable outside China and Japan.
+The most important factor in economic viability is panel installation cost.

 Light

-Agrivoltaics work well only for plants that require shade and where sunlight is not a limiting factor.
-Shade crops represent only a tiny percentage of agricultural productivity.
+Agrivoltaics can only improve plant growth for plants which require shade, and where sunlight is not a limiting factor.
+For other crops, the use of light by solar panels can reduce plant growth.
 For instance, wheat crops have been shown to produce lower yield in a low-light environment.

 Water

-In experiments testing evaporation levels under solar panels for shade resistant crops cucumbers and lettuce watered by irrigation in a California desert, a 14–29% savings in evaporation was found.
+Solar panels tend to conserve water.
+Australian trials found that solar panels can keep grass watered through condensation below the panels.
+In a California desert, a 14–29% savings in evaporation levels has been found due to solar panels, for shade resistant crops cucumbers and lettuce watered by irrigation.
 Similar research in the Arizona desert demonstrated water savings of 50% for certain crops.
-Australian trials found that solar panels can keep grass watered through condensation below the panels.

 In northern latitude climates, agrivoltaics are expected to change the microclimate for crops in both positive and negative manners with no net benefit, reducing quality by increasing humidity and disease, and requiring a higher expenditure on pesticides, but mitigating temperature fluctuations and thus increasing yields.
 In countries with low or unsteady precipitation, high temperature fluctuation and fewer opportunities for artificial irrigation, such systems are expected to beneficially affect the quality of the microclimate.

 Heat

-A study was done on the temperatures of the land, air, and crops under solar panels for a growing season.
-It was found that while the air beneath the panels stayed consistent, land and crops had lower temperatures recorded.